How and why was Wrangell-St. Elias National Park & Preserve made?

 Are there mountain biking opportunities in Wrangell-St. Elias?

 The exceptionally rugged terrain of Wrangell-St. Elias makes biking generally quite difficult.
 However, both the McCarthy and Nabesna Roads are suitable for mountain bikes, as are some routes accessed from these two roads.
+Mountain biking is not allowed in designated wilderness.
 More...

 What does it mean to be a World Heritage Site?